Covering Symmetric Sets of the Boolean Cube by Affine Hyperplanes: Introduction and overview

 It must be noted that for larger uniform grids, for a weight-determined set, the finite-degree h-closure and Z-closure need not be equal.
 For instance, let \(G=[0,2]\times[0,2]\) and consider \(T_{4,2}=[0,1]\cup[3,4]\).
 Owing to the fact that affine hyperplanes in \(\mb{R}^2\) are lines, we get \(\hcl_{G,2}(\ul{T_{4,2}})=G\).
 Further, let \(P(X_1,X_2)=X_1^2-X_1X_2+X_2^2-X_1-X_2\).
 Then obviously \(\deg P=2\), and we can check that \(P|_{\ul{T_{4,2}}}=0\).
 Note that \(G\setminus\ul{T_{4,2}}=\ul{2}=\{(2,0),(1,1),(0,2)\}\).
 We have \(P(2,0)=2,\,P(1,1)=-1,\,P(0,2)=2\).
 Thus \(\ul{2}\cap\zcl_{G,2}(\ul{T_{4,2}})=\emptyset\), that is, \(\zcl_{G,2}(\ul{T_{4,2}})=\ul{T_{4,2}}\).

 We do not yet know how to approach the finite-degree hyperplane closures for larger uniform grids.
-We therefore have the following open questions. \begin{openproblem} Let \(G\ne\{0,1\}^n\) be a uniform (or \SUt) grid. \begin{enumerate}[(a)] \item Characterize \(\hcl_{G,d}(\ul{E})\), for all \(E\subseteq[0,N]\).
-(Note that we do not know if the finite-degree hyperplane closure of every weight-determined set is weight-determined.)
+We, therefore, have the following open questions. \begin{openproblem} Let \(G\ne\{0,1\}^n\) be a uniform (or \SUt) grid. \begin{enumerate}[(a)] \item Characterize \(\hcl_{G,d}(\ul{E})\) and \(\hscl_{n,d}(\ul{E})\), for all \(E\subseteq[0,N]\).

 \item Solve Problem~\ref{prob:main} (a), that is, determine \(\HC_G(E)\) and \(\PHC_G(E)\), for all \(E\subsetneq[0,N]\). \end{enumerate} \end{openproblem}